We have all been driving a stretch of road when we realize that we don’t remember the past few miles or so.

 Eat something.
 Chewing on something will help you avoid daydreaming, whether it is gum or some potato chips.

 Remember that driving is dangerous.
 Take a second and think about the potential dangers of the road and why it is so important to pay attention.

 Utilize passengers.
 While you may already have a backseat driver in the car who doesn’t let you swerve an inch, make sure that passengers keep you engaged and tell them to speak up if they see something on the road.

 So hopefully next time you are on your way home from work, you will be able to keep your mind more focused and alert to have many more safe trips home.

 This article was written by Alyssa Gisseman who is a student at Brigham Young University.
 Alyssa is studying English language and editing.

 She is an active Wikipedia editor and currently does copy writing and editing at Wallaroo Media.
-She love researching and sharing what she learns with others, especially when it is a topic as important as this one.
+She loves researching and sharing what she learns with others, especially when it is a topic as important as this one.